 As I worked on my artwork (above) I thought about J.R.R.
 Tolkien and his writing a bit.
 I was introduced to The Hobbit when I was 9 or 10, and immediately read the Lord of the Rings after that.
 My Grandma Roberts knew I was a fantasy nerd so she'd regularly mail me books she thought I'd like.
 I tried to read the Silmarillion too (I bought that one as a kid myself), but I was too young and couldn't appreciate it at all at the time.
 Tolkien is probably the only person I can say this about really, but the older I've gotten (I'm an old man now, blah!), the more I appreciate him as a creative person.
 And the Silmarillion is probably my favorite book written by him.
 In the Silmarillion (and other posthumous publications), Tolkien talks about death as a gift.
 The Gift of Men.
 A gift even the immortal gods will yearn for in time.
 In Tolkien's writing that gift was twisted by the first Dark Lord, Morgoth, and human beings were taught to fear death.
 Later in the story, Sauron took that fear of death and convinced human beings to wage war on heaven itself, insisting on immortality for themselves.
 This act, perhaps humanities greatest sin in Tolkien's writing, provoked the destruction of their human world in a flood and shortened the survivors lives even more, to the 60-90 years we get today.
 This is fiction I know, but fiction often tells the truth.
 We make bad choices when we are afraid.

 Transformation.
 What weird times we live in, the whole world seems whack-a-do and these times are nothing like I thought they'd be.
 What rough beast..?
-I know enough about history to see a pattern here, but like Mark Twain said: "History doesn't repeat itself, but it often rhymes."
+I know enough about history to see a pattern here, but like the popular saying goes: "History doesn't repeat itself, but it often rhymes."
 I hear the rhythm, I see a pattern, but I am still surprised.
 Weird times... ecological problems, a phony democracy, a false republic that doesn't even pretend to represent the people anymore, more banking collapses, media sell-outs, government/corporate scraping and tracking, artificial intelligence.
 And that's just today's good news!
 Weird weird times.
 The old days, ways, and expectations are dying.
 Something new is waiting to be born, let's midwife properly.

 ___________________________________________________________________________________________________________________________________